scottdickerson/kiosk-astro-react-vercel-tailwind-starter-template/README.md

 ## Setting up Ubuntu

+- Startup in Windows mode and copy the license key down and make a label and put it on the underside of the computer
 - Enter the bios and under Chipset set the system power loss power resume to on
 - Perform the default Ubuntu desktop install from the usb drive
 - Choose to replace Windows Boot entirely with Gnome